 Our new 45MW Campus Energy Centre is a hot water district energy system that replaced the campus’ 90-year-old steam system.
 This switch improved energy efficiency by over 24%, reduces GHG emissions by 20%, and reduces operational costs by $5.5 million per year.

 The Bioenergy Research and Demonstration Facility (BRDF) recently completed a fifth year of operation.
 In 2017, the facility converted 8,800 tonnes of clean wood waste to produce over 25% of the total campus thermal production.

 Since implementation, the Building Tune Up program has retrofitted and recommissioned many new and existing buildings on campus.

 SUCCESS TO DATE

 UBC has set some of the most aggressive GHG reduction targets in North America.
-Our Vancouver campus now emits 38 percent less GHG emissions than it did in 2007, despite a 21% growth in building floor space and a 30% increase in student population.
+In 2020, Our Vancouver campus emitted 29 percent less GHG emissions than it did in 2007, despite a 21% growth in building floor space and a 30% increase in student population.